 Trending helps viewers see what's happening on YouTube and in the world.
 Trending aims to surface videos and Shorts that a wide range of viewers would find interesting.
 Some trends are predictable, like a new song from a popular artist or a new movie trailer.
 Others are surprising, like a viral video.

-Trending is not personalised and displays the same list of trending videos in each country to all users, which is why you may see videos in Trending that aren't in the same language as your browser.
-However, in India, Trending displays the same list of trending videos for each of the nine most common Indic languages.
+Trending isn't personalised and displays the same list of trending videos to all viewers in the same country, which is why you may see videos in Trending that aren't in the same language as your browser.
+However, in India, Trending displays a list of results for each of the nine most common Indic languages.

 The list of trending videos is updated roughly every 15 minutes.
 With each update, videos may move up, move down or stay in the same position in the list.

 What determines if a video is ranked on Trending?

 Amongst the many great new videos on YouTube on any given day, Trending can only show a limited number.
 Trending aims to surface videos that:

 - Are appealing to a wide range of viewers

 - Are not misleading, clickbaity or sensational